 b.
 AND you cannot put 9 mothers together to have 9 babies in 9 months, mothers will fight.

 5. India is a tough place to do business.
 In the last decade or so, even the big established businesses have struggled to survive and some have shut down.
-Most businesses have to struggle with government rule changes which are not practically thought through and become nightmare for entrepreneurs.
+Most businesses have to struggle with government rule changes that are not practically thought through and become a nightmare for entrepreneurs.
 For example,

 – Start-up tax